CAP-level Authorization

 Association Paths

--condition in a restriction can also contain CQL path expressions that navigate to elements of associated entities:
+The where-condition in a restriction can also contain CQL path expressions that navigate to elements of associated entities:

 service SalesOrderService @(requires: 'authenticated-user') {